awsdocs/amazon-redshift-management-guide/doc_source/spectrum-enhanced-vpc.md

 You can use CloudTrail to view, search, download, archive, analyze, and respond to account activity across your AWS infrastructure\.
 For more information, see [Getting Started with CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-getting-started.html)\.

 By default, CloudTrail tracks only bucket\-level actions\.
-To track object\-level actions \(such as `GetObjec`t\), enable data and management events for each logged bucket\.
+To track object\-level actions \(such as `GetObject`\), enable data and management events for each logged bucket\.

 **Amazon S3 Server Access Logging**